jcmoya/blockchain-developer-bootcamp-final-project/README.md

 # Testing DApp in Rinkeby Network

-The Smart Contract is available and deployed in the Rinkeby network using Infura The Front end is deployed on a Repository using Github Pages:
+The Smart Contract is available and deployed in the Rinkeby network using Infura The Front end is deployed on a Repository using Github Pages.
+Please use Firefox as a WebBrowser:

 https://jcmoya.github.io/frontEnd_Dapp_Warranty/